CVESD Report

 blocks humanitarian aid from

-reaching a volatile border
+reaching a volatile border region

-region where hundreds of
+where hundreds of thousands

-thousands of people are short
+of people are short of food.

 Clooney, his father Nick and